Allison Strong: Professional career

-August 2014 also saw the premiere of Nickelodeon's animated children's television program Dora and Friends, on which Strong has provided voice-over work.
+August 2014 also saw the premiere of Nickelodeon's animated children's television program Dora and Friends, on which Strong provided the voices of villagers in an episode that aired that year.
+She subsequently voiced Farmer Dog and the Doggie Land Dogs in two episodes that aired in 2015.

 In 2015, Strong played Ado Annie Carnes in an Annandale-on-Hudson, New York production of Oklahoma!, for which she sang "I Cain't Say No".
 Her work garnered praise by Ben Brantley of The New York Times, who called her performance "captivating".

+On June 16, 2023, Strong released her her next album, the six-track Brontë, which features the single "La luna".
+The accompanying music video was produced by Brett Parnell and featured Stanley Martin, an alumnus of the musical Aladdin.
+That November 17, Strong performed songs from Brontë when she opened for Leann Rimes at Bergen Performing Arts Center in Englewood, New Jersey.